riseupnet/riseup_help/pages/security/resources/radical-servers/en.md

  * Project management (Taiga)
  * Spreedsheet (EtherCalc)

-h2.
-Framasoft
+### Framasoft

-[[Framasoft->https://wiki.framasoft.org/presentation_en]] is a french non-profit organization and network of non-formal education, originating from the educational world and initially dedicated to free and open source software.
+[Framasoft](https://wiki.framasoft.org/presentation_en) is a french non-profit organization and network of non-formal education, originating from the educational world and initially dedicated to free and open source software.

 Framasoft want to provide alternative services to popular but proprietary services that are centralized and tracking users' data on the Internet.
-Framasoft is now involved in a long-distance huge project called : [[Dégooglisons Internet->https://degooglisons-internet.org/?l=en]] (let's Ungooglize Internet).
+Framasoft is now involved in a long-distance huge project called : [Dégooglisons Internet](https://degooglisons-internet.org/?l=en) (let's Ungooglize Internet).
 No ads, no trackers, 100% free softwares.

 So far, the following services are provided: